 For it is all too easy to get lost in the curves of the symbols themselves, forgetting the hidden methods and convoluted patterns that get trapped beneath the veil of well-practiced movements.

-Numbering via joined, iterative, denary functions is one extremely effective way to track measured relationships.
+Ordering magnitudes via joined, iterative, denary functions is one extremely effective way to track measured relationships at different scales.

 Yet still – there are always other ways.